Overlooking Fish River Canyon

 Penguins Cape Town

-As you continue your journey North the landscape gets more and more arid but no less spectacular.
-You will cross the border in to Namibia and head to your lodge on the Gariep River, Felix Unite, a quirky little spot but perfect for the overnight stay.
-This afternoon is at leisure to relax, with many visitors choosing to swim in the cool waters of the river or paddle gently down it in canoes.
+As you continue your journey North the landscape gets increasingly arid but no less spectacular.
+You will cross the border into Namibia and head to your campsite on the Gariep River, Felix Unite, a quirky little spot but perfect for the overnight stay.
+This afternoon is for leisure to relax, with many visitors choosing to swim in the river's cool waters or paddle gently down it in canoes.

 Fish River Canyon